serenov/Image-tracer-/README.md

 # Image-tracer
 A simple game for tracing coordinates of a shape in an image by manual traversal, the game logs the traced path's coordinates into the python dictionary.
-Coordinates thuslogged can be used to define Fourier series<br />
+Coordinates thus logged can be used to define Fourier series<br />
 the game was implemented using pygame library.

 ## ABOUT THE GAME